Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 3. Avoid Micro-Changes in Prefix

 Even small changes invalidate the cache.
+This is a common mistake.

 Request 1: "You are a helpful assistant.
 Today is Nov 29."